 About Me

-I'm a writer and historian drawn to enduring questions: What is a life well-lived?
+I’m a historian and author drawn to enduring questions: What is a life well-lived?
 How do we create meaning amidst upheaval and build a more compassionate world?
-My work explores these questions through the lens of international history and engaged Buddhism.
+My work explores these questions through the lens of history and engaged Buddhism.
 I'm interested in how ancient wisdom speaks to contemporary challenges, and how radical transformation can come from simple and intentional daily life.

 My Work

-My work is driven by a desire to heal and to transform the way we see ourselves in relation to the world.
-I'm a lifelong Buddhist ordained in the Order of Interbeing in the Plum Village tradition of Engaged Buddhism.
-I've served on the Board of the Thich Nhat Hanh Foundation for 9 years, am currently Co-Chair, and am committed to its mission of cultivating mindfulness and compassion to help people live happier and suffer less.
+My work is driven by a desire to heal and to transform the way we see ourselves in relation to the wider world.
+I’m a lifelong Buddhist ordained in the Order of Interbeing in the Plum Village tradition of Engaged Buddhism.
+I served as a Board Member and Co-chair of the Thich Nhat Hanh Foundation for 9 years, and am committed to its mission of cultivating mindfulness and compassion to help people live happier and suffer less.